Best Places to Take Pictures in Portland, Oregon (Photo Guide)

 Keep Portland Weird Mural on Google Maps

 Thanks for reading my list of Portland photography locations!
-If you want more inspiration for your trip to Portland you can see my full list of Oregon photo spots.
+There are plenty of other photo locations to explore that are a short drive from the city including waterfalls and the Columbia River Gorge.
+If you have time and I car I’d really recommend driving the Columbia River Gorge and going to Multnomah Falls.
+For more inspiration for your trip to the Pacific Northwest you can see my full list of Oregon photo spots.

 If you found this post useful